Oral Placement Therapy

-Oral placement for speech and feeding safety is designed to be used with clients with oral-motor deficits related to poor muscle control with a diagnosis of dysarthria.
+Oral placement for speech and feeding safety is designed to be used with clients with oral-motor deficits related to poor muscle control.
 In addition, it is to be used with children with reduced coordination and agility of the oral structures such as dyspraxia.

 In these populations, low muscle tone, reduced oral coordination and precision for speech-production is common.
 Oral placement therapy uses oral activities, tactile cues and feeding techniques to increase oral awareness, teach correct placement for phoneme production, as well as, improve agility of the oral structure.